 5 Ways to Feel Better with Fibromyalgia

-- Establish a support system – meeting or chatting with people who are going through a shared experience can be helpful on many levels.
+Meeting or chatting with people who are going through a shared experience can be helpful on many levels.
 While friends and family members who don’t live with fibromyalgia day in and day out can give you some much-needed support, talking to someone who has walked in your shoes offers connection on a different level.
 It might also point you new treatment options that you may not have tried or encountered in your own search for answers.

-- Eat nutritious, healthy foods – when you live with fibromyalgia, it is especially important to pay attention to what you’re eating (and drinking).
+When you live with fibromyalgia, it is especially important to pay attention to what you’re eating (and drinking).
 What you are eating can be just as important as the foods you avoid.
 Incorporating plenty of fruits, vegetables, and lean proteins can help keep your gut healthy and energy levels up.
 Making sure you’re getting enough vitamin D and omega-3 fatty acids can help reduce inflammation and muscular pain.
 Some fibromyalgia sufferers find success in eliminating potential flare-up triggers like dairy, caffeine, processed foods that contain food additives (I.e. MSG or aspartame), and gluten.

-- Manage your stress – stress is an unavoidable part of life, but there are tools we can use in order to manage it better.
+Stress is an unavoidable part of life, but there are tools we can use in order to manage it better.
 For fibromyalgia sufferers, stress levels can be one of the number one things that can trigger a flare-up of symptoms and leave you feeling a lot worse.
 Relaxation techniques like meditation or deep breathing exercises can help you to feel better.
 Winding down your day with a warm bath can also ease stress, relax muscles, and set you up for a better night of sleep.

-- Try to exercise more – when you’re feeling fatigued and have pain all over, exercise is probably the absolute last thing on your mind.
+When you feel exhausted and have pain all over, exercise is probably the absolute last thing on your mind.
 However, exercise is one of the best ways to alleviate the symptoms of fibromyalgia, and it doesn’t take vigorous training to accomplish some relief.
 Exercise increases endorphin production – your body’s natural pain-killing hormones.
 Exercise also increases strength, improves flexibility, and can help you get a better quality of sleep at night.
 Starting off slowly is the way to go.
 This can look like a walk around the block with the dog (or a friend), pedaling for 10 minutes on a stationary bike, swimming a few laps in the pool, or attending a yoga class.

 How Upper Cervical Care Can Help with Fibromyalgia

-- Brainstem function – the position of the atlas at the junction between the head and neck give it the critical job of providing protection for the brainstem.
+The position of the atlas at the junction between the head and neck give it the critical job of providing protection for the brainstem.
 The brainstem controls many of the body’s life-sustaining functions and acts as a switchboard for signals traveling between the brain and body.
 An atlas misalignment can inhibit normal brainstem function, leading to a host of possible fibromyalgia symptoms.

-Upper cervical chiropractors take the time to analyze each case individually and create an adjustment that is built for that person, allowing the correction to use minimal force while accomplishing the desired result.
-For fibromyalgia sufferers, this can mean a reduction or even complete resolution of symptoms and a return to a better quality of life.
-To learn more about upper cervical care and to find a practitioner in your area, use the search feature on this site.
+Upper cervical chiropractors take the time to analyze each case individually.
+They create an adjustment that is built for that person.
+This allows the correction to use minimal force while accomplishing the desired result.
+For fibromyalgia sufferers, this can mean a reduction or even complete resolution of their symptoms.
+To find an upper cervical practitioner in your area, use the search feature on this site.